Home | Browse Topics | Health & disability | Disability rights | Access to transport

 • There must be a wheelchair ramp (of the flip-over type) that is put in place and then removed by the bus driver when you ask for this.
 This ramp should be non-slip.

-• The rear door on the bus doesn’t have to allow for wheelchair exit.
+• The rear door on the bus only has to allow for wheelchair exit on larger buses that can take more than 75 passengers.

 • The priority seating area, which is usually just behind the front bus wheel arches, provides space for a wheelchair user and seating for people with physical, sensory or cognitive impairments, including people with guide dogs (and also for parents/caregivers with children, whether or not they have a pram or stroller).

-• There must be at least four seats, preferably all forward-facing.
+• There must be at least four seats, all forward-facing.

-• There must be a separate space designed for a wheelchair and user, at least 0.8 by 1.3 metres.
-The wheelchair should preferably be rearward-facing.
+• There must be a separate space (or two, depending on the size of the bus) designed for a wheelchair and user, at least 0.8 by 1.3 metres.

-• There must be signs that tell other passengers that this priority seating area is for disabled people, older people and parents with children.
+• There must be signs that tell other passengers that this priority seating area is for disabled people, older people and parents or caregivers with children.

-• Floors – All floors should be non-slip, especially in the entry and exit door areas (including the wheelchair ramp), and the areas designed for wheelchair users and priority seating.
-Those areas should be in an easily seen, contrasting colour to the rest of the bus floor.
-Also, the floor must be completely flat from the front entry area all the way to the back of the priority seating area.
+• All floors should be non-slip, especially in the entry and exit door areas (including the wheelchair ramp), and the areas designed for wheelchair users and priority seating.
+Those areas should be in an easily seen, contrasting colour flooring material which contrasts to the rest of the bus floor.
+Also, the floor has to be nearly or completely flat from the front entry area all the way to the back of the priority seating area.

 The law also says you can take your assistance dog with you on public transport (see: “Assistance dogs (‘disability assist dogs’)”).

-Note: Some technical requirements for buses and other passenger vehicles that have special disability equipment are set out in the Land Transport Rule: Passenger Service Vehicles 1999 (in section 8).
+Note: Some technical requirements for buses and other passenger vehicles that have special disability equipment are set out in the Land Transport Rule: Passenger Service Vehicles 1999 (section 8).

 Air travel